joaquinrovira/upv-oos-reservations/README.md

 ## 🤖 How it works

 Once configured (see below for details), the agent runs on a set schedule.
 It uses the amazing `github.com/reugn/go-quartz` library to define two basic triggers — every 15 minutes and every Saturday a 10AM with increased frequency.
 This maximizes the odds of finding available slots for the desired activity.
-The method [`(a *Agent) RunWithScheduler()`](./lib/agent/scheduler.go#L56) and [`(a *Agent) Run()`](./lib/agent/scheduler.go#L13) describe how the triggers are set-up and the process of actualliy making the reservations respectively.
+The methods [`(a *Agent) RunWithScheduler()`](./lib/agent/scheduler.go#L56) and [`(a *Agent) Run()`](./lib/agent/scheduler.go#L13) describe how the triggers are set-up and the process of actualliy making the reservations respectively.

 ## 🐋 Running with Docker

 Read the sections below for configuration details.
 This repository automatically publishes the contents of the main branch to `joaquinrovira/upv-oos-reservations:latest`and includes multi-architecture support for Linux hosts with `amd64`,`arm64` and `arm/v7` architectures.
-Once configured you can run the reservation agent a such:
+Once configured you can run the reservation agent as follows:

 ``` bash
 docker run -d --restart=always                                      \